ralfebert/TinyHTTP/README.md

 https://github.com/ralfebert/TinyHTTP.git
 ```

-The easiast way to try it out is to clone the repository and run the example project from `Examples/TodosApp/TodosApp.xcodeproj` (please note that the jsonplaceholder API doesn't persist your changes).
+The easiest way to try it out is to clone the repository and run the example project from `Examples/TodosApp/TodosApp.xcodeproj` (please note that the jsonplaceholder.com API that's used for the example doesn't persist your changes).

 Inspired by [TinyNetworking](https://github.com/objcio/tiny-networking) and [Siesta](https://bustoutsolutions.github.io/siesta/).